ubccr/hpc-toolset-tutorial/ondemand/README.md

 touch ~/ondemand/config/views/widgets/_hello_world.html
 ```

+Be sure to add the underscore prefix to this filename!
+This is a Rails convention for partials and not a mistype
+it is indeed `_hello_world.html`.

 Now, we can use the [file editor to edit our new widget](https://localhost:3443/pun/sys/dashboard/files/edit/home/hpcadmin/ondemand/config/views/widgets/_hello_world.html).
 Let's add this very simple div to just thank you for being here.
 Of course, you can put
 any text you like here.
 Feel free to have fun with it!